tarunsingh7379/Inventory-Management-System/README.md

 ## Features
 * ### Adding_new_Products.ipynb
-  * We can add products in the inventory and the their details will be updated in the record.json file.
+  * We can add products in the inventory and their details will be updated in the record.json file.
   * If the product is already present in the inventory, then its quantity will be increased by the quantity we will add.
 * ### Purchasing_Products.ipynb
   * It will show a menu that contains product id and name of all the products that are available in the inventory.